PrestaShop/open-source/content/project-organization/quality-council/processes/pr-management.md

 - From which **file** the modification was made.
 You can see on the screen the name of the **file** framed in **Orange**.
 By seeing the names, I can tell that it will be on the front by the name "FrontController".
 - Thanks to the **comments**.
 These are framed in **blue**, meaning that there won't necessarily be a **comment** in each PR.
 You just need to read them to find out what the changes are and see what incidents they might create.

 Following this search and the various checks, you should now have the results of the automated tests.
-If there are any fails, you can re-run the tests as indicated in the automated test tips.
+If there are any fails, you can re-run the failed tests.
 If you still have so many failures on the automated tests, you can test them manually on your shop.

 ### 5. Responding to contributors

-You've just finished testing the PR, and you're in two situations:
+Once the PR test has been completed, there are two possible situations:

 - The PR is valid, it doesn't create any other issue.
 In this case, we advise you to indicate that it works, to put a video proving it (you may think it's the desired behavior but it's not) and to put the link to the automated tests if you ran them.